 When it comes to typography, falling down the rabbit hole is easy: there’s enough history, tradition, and artisanry to last several lifetimes.
-However, as designers, we shouldn’t forget the variety of human needs that our forebears solved millennia before the invention of writing.
-These include architecture, cuisine, and fashion — the good ol’ shelter, food, and clothing trio.
+However, as designers, we shouldn’t forget the variety of human needs our forebears solved millennia before the invention of writing.
+These include architecture, cuisine, and fashion — the good ol’ trio of shelter, food, and clothing.

 James Todd, the man behind Garvis, is a tailor.
 The cutting and sewing of clothes seems a fitting parallel to me for the development of typefaces.
-Like the clothes we wear, letterforms and fonts are made up numerous individual elements that must work together seamlessly.
-Rarely does a reader think about the details of a text before them; they expect everything to simply fall into place.
+Like the clothes we wear, letterforms and fonts are made up of numerous individual elements that must work together seamlessly.
+Rarely do readers think about the details of a text before them; they expect everything to simply fall into place.
 Garvis does this, and achieves it well.
-Although not created as part of a postgraduate degree course in type design, Todd’s typeface feels like polished student work — and I mean this as a compliment.
+Although not created as part of a postgraduate degree course in type design, Todd’s typeface feels like polished student work — and I mean that as a compliment.

 It’s easy for a first font release to fall flat and then disappear into the MyFonts ether.
-Despite only offering a complement of three fonts — just enough for book work, but perhaps a cut or two too few for a general-use graphic design family — Garvis’s attributes in terms of character set size, general polish, and its working-together-quality earn it a slot in Typographica’s 2012 list.
+Despite only offering a complement of three fonts — just enough for book work, but perhaps a cut or two too few for a general-use graphic design family — Garvis’ attributes in terms of character-set size, general polish, and its working-together quality earn it a slot in Typographica’s 2012 list.

 As a final note, Garvis is a rare example of a well-designed typeface coming out of the Typophile Critique Forums — like Nina Stössinger’s Ernestine, one of 2011’s notable releases — reminding us of what sort of a resource the internet can thankfully prove for self-taught professionals.
-Garvis’s assured handling in text that’s intended for immersive reading gives me hope for Todd’s future as a type designer.
-I look forward too seeing more of his work, and I should also check out a suit or two of his while I’m at it.
+Garvis’ assured handling in text intended for immersive reading gives me hope for Todd’s future as a type designer.
+I look forward to seeing more of his work — and I should also check out a suit or two of his while I’m at it.